 We work with our clients to help them create the weddings and parties that they want with as little stress as possible.
 This means that we’ll probably encourage you to simplify things, not add to them, and instead of asking you to gather lots of inspiration images we’ll talk with you about what you want your event to feel like (that said, we also love sharing Pinterest boards with our clients.)
 Weddings and other milestone events by nature are often stressful – because almost anything involving money, family, and societal expectations is often stressful.
 We’re here to talk you down from the ledge, to tell you to ignore your cousin/high school friend/brother-in-law who’s questioning your decisions, and to ask you four days before go time if you really want to spend eight hours covering your table numbers in glitter.
 If you do, then we’ll be right there with you.
 And if you don’t, then we’ll encourage you to put down the glue gun, and go have a glass of wine while we take care of making sure that everything goes off without a hitch.

-Lowe House weddings are regularly published across the wedding-blog world, and have been featured on (among others): A Practical Wedding, Offbeat Bride, 100 Layer Cake, and 7×7 Weddings Online.
+Lowe House weddings are regularly published across the wedding-blog world, and have been featured on (among others): A Practical Wedding, Offbeat Bride, East Side Bride, 100 Layer Cake, 7×7 Weddings Online, The San Francisco Chronicle, Style Me Pretty California, and Martha Stewart Weddings.

 Elizabeth Franciene Lowe Clayton founded Lowe House Creative in 2011, after doing events on the side for four years.
 She lives and works in Oakland, California, where she was raised between stints in Japan and England.
 Her education is in art, creative writing and interior design which she studied at Maryland Institute College of Art, Mills College, and UC Berkeley.